cowana-ai/ShrunkIQ/README.md

    uv pip install -e .
    ```

-   This will install ShrunkIQ and its dependencies, including the `shrunkiq` command-line tool.
-   If you have an OpenAI API key or other credentials, ensure they are set in your environment or a `.env` file (see CLI Usage).

 # 🚀 CLI Usage

 Once installed, ShrunkIQ provides a command-line interface for easy evaluation.